maxg203/docs/_django-tutorials/1-intro.md

 _So you want to learn Django?_

-In whichever directory you want to store your project, create a folder called `Django` and change in to it:
+In whichever folder you want to store your project, create a folder called `Django` and change in to it:
 ``` shell
 mkdir Django
 cd Django